alinex/node-validator/README.md

 __Validating children:__

-- `entries` - specification for all entries or as array for each element
+- `entries` - default specification for all entries
+- `list` - specification for entries per each key number

 ### object